flant/shell-operator/README.md

 For more configuration options see [RUNNING](RUNNING.md).

-### Build an image with your hooks
+## Build an image with your hooks

 A hook is a script that, when executed with `--config` option, outputs configuration to stdout in YAML or JSON format.
-Learn [more](HOOKS.md) about hooks.
+[Learn more](HOOKS.md) about hooks.

 Let's create a small operator that will watch for all Pods in all Namespaces and simply log the name of a new Pod.

-`kubernetes` binding is used to tell Shell-operator about objects that we want to watch.
+`kubernetes` binding is used to tell shell-operator about objects that we want to watch.
 Create the `pods-hook.sh` file with the following content:

 ```bash
 #!/usr/bin/env bash